mpodlasin/mpodlasin-website/src/pages/articles/haskell-i.md

 MyTrue
 ```

 As I said - a sane default.
-In the future we will learn how to customize that printing capability, but for now it's perfectly fine.
+In the future, we will learn how to customize that printing capability, but for now, it's perfectly fine.

 You can now write functions that operate on this brand new type, just as we wrote a function for the built-in `Bool` type.